microsoft/OpenHack-FHIR/MC4H/Challenge5-FHIRSyncDV/ReadMe.md

    * Enable Integration: Slide to On
    * Enable Logging: Slide to On
    * Sync agent client ID: This is the value in secret SA-CDSCLIENTID in Key Vault **{azureapiforfhirname}kv**
    * Service bus URL: Go to the Service Bus Namespace **{azureapiforfhirname}ssbns** created in Challenge 4.
-Click on Overview in the left navigation, copy the Host name and paste here for Service bus URL
+Click on Overview in the left navigation, copy the Host name and paste here for Service bus URL. **NOTE: Make sure there is no / at the end of the URL**
    * Service queue: Enter cdsupdates
    * Service bus shared access policy: Enter SyncAgentSharedAccessKey
    * Service bus shared access policy key: Go to the Service Bus Namespace **{azureapiforfhirname}ssbns** created in Challenge 4.
 Click on Shared access policies in the left navigation, click on SyncAgentSharedAccessKey in the center, copy the Primary Key and paste here for Service bus shared access policy key
    * Click Save

-# Configure Entity Maps in Dataverse
+## Configure Entity and Attributes Maps in Dataverse
 1. Sign in to [Power Apps](https://make.powerapps.com/)
 2. From the upper-right corner, select the environment where you deployed the FHIR Sync Agent.
 3. In the left navigation pane, select Apps, and then select FHIR Sync Agent Administration app.